understanding-the-connected-home/book/negotiating.md

 > "Can we find a way to surface and make legible the tensions and the frictions and the conflicts that arise when new connected, data-collecting objects are introduced into our world?"

 For now, just assume that putting several smart agents/appliances to work side by side might yield unintended consequences.
-These might not be devastating - most likely they're simply annoying, like lots of notifications on your phone or shutters that open and close seemingly at random.
+These might not be devastating—most likely they're simply annoying, like lots of notifications on your phone or shutters that open and close seemingly at random.

-**As connectivity becomes more deeply engrained in our physical environments - homes, vehicles, bodies, cities - we better figure out how to make all these agents work together smoothly: In our interests, by our standards, and to augment rather than simply automate.**
+**As connectivity becomes more deeply engrained in our physical environments—homes, vehicles, bodies, cities—we better figure out how to make all these agents work together smoothly: In our interests, by our standards, and to augment rather than simply automate.**

 ....